Not a Latke

-Add the vitamin c or lemon juice to a bowl (if using a box grater) or to a food processor, then grate the potatoes, add 1 teaspoon salt, mix well, and place in a colander over a bowl
+Add the vitamin c or lemon juice to a bowl (if using a box grater) or to a food processor, then grate the potatoes, add 1 teaspoon salt, mix well, and place in a colander over a bowl.

 While the potatoes sit, cook the onions.
-Heat some olive oil on a griddle or in a pan, give the onion a good squeeze to bruise them a bit, then add along with a couple pinches of salt.
+Heat some olive oil on a griddle or in a pan, give the onions a good squeeze to bruise them a bit, then add along with a couple pinches of salt.
 Cook until golden brown and softened (about 12-15 minutes).

 Carefully pour off the liquid in the bowl, but keep the starch that settles to the bottom.
 Add the potatoes back to this bowl along with the Lula spice, the cooked onions, and 2 tablespoons of potato flakes.
 Mix well.
 If the mixture seems very wet, add another tablespoon of potato flakes.

 Heat a flat-top griddle, stove-top griddle, or two large pans over medium-high heat, and add some olive oil.

 Now add ice-cream scoop sized blobs of of the potato mixture and press them flat (about 1/4 inch thick) with a spatula.
 Cook for 4-5 minutes, until golden brown, then add a splash of olive oil to the top of each and flip.